-Residential Construction is a limited enrollment class for approved second-year students.
-The class usually rebuilds and remodels a home for Habitat for Humanity.
-From September 2014 through May 2016 students are involved in building the Sustainable Energy Efficient Demonstration (SEED) house on the LISD Center for a Sustainable Future campus.
+Residential Construction is a limited enrollment program for approved second-year students.
+The program usually rebuilds and remodels a home for Habitat for Humanity.
+From September 2014 through May 2016 students were involved in building the Sustainable Energy Efficient Demonstration (SEED) house on the LISD Center for a Sustainable Future campus.
 By building and remodeling a house, students learn “on-the-job” while getting great satisfaction from a job well done!

 To Be Successful

-Students first must have successfully completed Building Trades/Construction Careers and be recommended for the onsite Residential Construction class.
-Students who are most successful in this program have mathematical skills in measuring, fractions and decimals.
-Students should possess good work habits, like to work with their hands, follow directions, work well independently or as a team and enjoy building and creating.
+Students first must have successfully completed Building Trades/Construction Careers and be recommended for the onsite Residential Construction program.
+Students who are most successful in this program have mathematical skills in measuring, fractions, and decimals.
+Students should possess good work habits, like to work with their hands, follow directions, work well independently or as a team, and enjoy building and creating.

 Note: Additional education may be required.